geogkary/breeze/README.md

 - Edit your setup with `config.php`, located in Breeze's root directory
 - Feel free to download the [boilerplate](https://github.com/geogkary/breeze/archive/boilerplate.zip) API version to get started

+#### Loading libraries:

-- If you're not using Composer, you can optionally load more libraries in the `engine/libraries/` directory.
+If you're not using Composer, you can optionally load more libraries in the `engine/libraries/` directory.
 By default, Breeze autoloads PHP classes located in the directory.
 Use subdirectories if you don't want that behavior (ex. `libraries/db/Medoo.php`).

 #### Protecting your subdirectories: